Serpej/Technigo-Projects/typescriptMagicSearch/README.md

 2. Setting upp interfaces for the APIfetch, the response.data and the structure to separate concerns.
 3. Connect fetch, button and input
+4. Styled the web page and made it responsive
+5. Added additional logic for double-faced cards